 The factors making transformation a priority today include:

-In BIE's research from early 2018, it was revealed that over half of organisations going through change were driven by a need for greater efficiency and organisational effectiveness.
+Research by BIE in 2018 revealed that over half of organisations going through change were driven by a need for greater efficiency and organisational effectiveness.
 The full results are shown in the infographic below.

 No business transformation is ever the same.
 However, there are vital steps that are crucial for any change management plan.